 For more information on REEF's Invasive Lionfish Program, visit www.REEF.org/lionfish.
 Creative lionfish recipes, as well as information on catching, cleaning, and cooking lionfish, can be found in the Lionfish Cookbook available on the REEF Store.

 REEF members are at the heart of our grassroots marine conservation programs.
 Over 50,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-How did you first hear about REEF?
-In what ways are you involved?
+How did you first volunteer with REEF?

 Do you dive close to where you live, and if so, what is the best part about diving there?